A half-recalled Saxon manor that once stretched from present-day Oxford Street southward to the Thames

 Eleven years later Mary married Sir Thomas Grosvenor of Eaton in Cheshire.
 Their union was not a happy one: she went mad and he died young.
 But the Grosvenor family profitably developed the land and, as Belgravia came into existence and grew, the Ebury name dropped out of widespread usage.
 It is remembered today primarily in the context of street names.

-Westminster council has designated the site of the medieval village an area of special archaeological priority (outlined in pink on the map below).
+Westminster council has designated the site of the medieval village an area of special archaeological priority.

 In 1764 Wolfgang Amadeus Mozart composed his first symphony, Symphony No. 1 in E flat major, when staying with his family at what is now 180 Ebury Street, shown in the photograph at the top.
 He was eight years old at the time.